 Even after 3G and 4G, we have not seen a significant happening in the e-commerce and mobile financial industry.
 Why?

-Aamir Ibrahim: I think the boom is yet to come in Pakistan.
+I think the boom is yet to come in Pakistan.
 Mobile financial services have progressed a lot.
-Bill payments and money transfers are being done through phones.
+Bill payments and money transfers are being made through phones.
 The third component, the mobile wallet concept, is still missing.
 A life without ATM is still to come.

-Customers of different financial services such as Mobicash and Omni, have to seamlessly interact with each other so they can share the money with ease.
+Customers of different financial services, such as Mobicash and Omni, have to seamlessly interact with each other to share the money with ease.

 I think the trend goes like that Pakistan gets the innovation slightly after its neighbors.
-I can see that many e-commerce companies are performing well in the neighboring countries but sooner or later groups like Amazon will come to Pakistan.
-We are successfully experimenting with Black Fridays and groups like Daraz and TCS are making efforts.
+I can see that many e-commerce companies perform well in the neighboring countries, but groups like Amazon will come to Pakistan sooner or later.
+We are successfully experimenting with Black Fridays, and groups like Daraz and TCS are making efforts.

-Technically speaking, e-commerce has 3 major components.
-1st is the Catalogue i-e the marketplace which we have developed very well.
+Technically speaking, e-commerce has three significant components.
+1st is the Catalogue, i-e, the marketplace which we have developed very well.
 Kaymu is one such example.
-2nd is fulfillment i-e ensuring that what you have displayed in the catalog is available in your warehouse.
+2nd is fulfillment, i-e, ensuring that what you have displayed in the catalog is available in your warehouse.

-3rd component and the major one is payment solution.
-For dealing with the situation, we are trying to make JazzCash the defacto wallet for making digital payments in Pakistan.
-However, online payment solution is the weakest area in Pakistan until now.
-It is the seamless integration of these three elements that can give rise to e-commerce boom.
+3rd component and the major one is the payment solution.
+We are trying to make JazzCash the defacto wallet for making digital payments in Pakistan to deal with the situation.
+However, the online payment solution is the weakest area in Pakistan until now.
+It is the seamless integration of these three elements that can give rise to the e-commerce boom.

 In short, we have the marketplace; fulfillment is a weaker area to address, and we are working on the payment solutions.

-What does industry expect from the government in 2017?
+What does the industry expect from the government in 2017?

-Aamir Ibrahim: Look, the industry needs to survive.
+Look, the industry needs to survive.
 We need to give returns to the shareholders.
-Ironically, either the government or the banks are our shareholders who take our profits away in the form of excessive taxes and interest respectively.
+Ironically, either the government or the banks are our shareholders who take our profits away in excessive taxes and interest, respectively.
 The shareholders who have invested in our company are getting nothing in return.
-There should be a field where everybody including the investor, consumer and government should enjoy.
+There should be a field where everybody, including the investor, consumer, and government, should enjoy.
 Unfortunately, the investor has not benefited here.
 It would require much support from the government.
 Taxes in Pakistan are one of the highest in the world.
-In Pakistan, there are lesser taxes on luxuries but higher on the commodities which are essential.
+In Pakistan, there are lesser taxes on luxuries but higher on essential commodities.

-How justified it is that 14% withholding tax is imposed on a segment of our society which earns less than PKR 14,000 a month.
+How justified it is that a 14% withholding tax is imposed on a segment of our society that earns less than PKR 14,000 a month.

 As I mentioned earlier, that half of what telcos earn goes to the government.

-Although, we respect the FBR and government’s version that tax collection in Pakistan is very low but putting all the burden on us is not justice as well.
+Although we respect the FBR and government’s version, tax collection in Pakistan is meager, but putting all the burden on us is not justice.

-The interview was originally published in January edition 2017 of MORE magazine.
+The interview was initially published in the January edition 2017 of MORE magazine.